 Today, polo is existent in well over 77 countries.
 Interestingly, more than half of today’s world players hail from England, the United States and Argentina.
 Nonetheless, the International Polo Federation continues to put in more efforts in ensuring that the sport is brought back to the Olympics.

-This post proudly sponsored by Las vegas personal injury attorney Tingey Law.
+This post proudly sponsored by the best of contest administration companies – CFA.
 Thank you for making this site possible!